spring-labs/ameba-lib/README.md

      <property name="LOG_PATH" value="/tmp"/>
  ````

-By default ameba logging first tries to find the configured $LOG_PATH property.
+By default, ameba logging first tries to find the configured $LOG_PATH property.
 If this property does not exist, it looks up $CATALINA_BASE
 to check if the application is running inside Tomcat.
-If even this does not exist it tries to find a logback property named $LOG_TEMP, and if
+If even this does not exist it tries to find a logback property named $LOG_TEMP, and
-that does not exist either, it will log to java.io.tmpdir.
+if that does not exist either, it will log to java.io.tmpdir.

 Notice: The output pattern is defined to be aligned to the Grok pattern that is used in combination with Logstash ([logstash.conf][logstashconf]).

 ### OAuth2 Token Parsing and Handling (1.11+)

 Java package `org.ameba.oauth2` contains all types to ease the handling of OAuth2 and OpenID Connect JWT parsing, validation and handling.
-Notice that
-the structure nor the content of the tokens are not defined by the OAuth2 specification.
-Often the JWT format is used as token format with various
+Notice that the structure nor the content of the tokens are not defined by the OAuth2 specification.
+Often the JWT format is used as token
-signing algorithms.
-An application may define a servlet filter or a `javax.ws.rs.container.ContainerRequestFilter` to introduce OAuth2 Token handling.
+format with various signing algorithms.
+An application may define a servlet filter or a `javax.ws.rs.container.ContainerRequestFilter` to
-This filter could then delegate to an instance of `org.ameba.oauth2.JwtValidationStrategy` to integrate Ameba OAuth2 support.
+introduce OAuth2 Token handling.
+This filter could then delegate to an instance of `org.ameba.oauth2.JwtValidationStrategy` to integrate
+Ameba OAuth2 support.

 Basically Ameba OAuth2 Support works as the follows;

  - The filter strategy uses Extractors and Validators to extract tokens from the incoming request and to validate them
  - The `BearerTokenExtractor` extracts a Bearer token from the Authorization header
- - The `DefaultTokenExtractor` uses the unsigned part of the JWT and validates the token issuer against an `IssuerWhiteList` first, afterward it
+ - The `DefaultTokenExtractor` uses the unsigned part of the JWT and validates the token issuer against an `IssuerWhiteList` first,
- uses one of the `TokenParsers` to extract and parse the token under consideration of the token signature
+ afterward it uses one of the `TokenParsers` to extract and parse the token under consideration of the token signature
  - The `TenantValidator` should be used when a Tenant identifier exists and the Tenant is configured to work with the Token issuer.

 Extension Points: